mukoedo1993/calculator/README.txt

 # Calculator Zichun Wang #
+## What is this project for? ##
+I followed a youtube tutorial for this.
+But I add a switch function so that you can switch between int and float to enhance the saving of potential memory resources as required by CS309 course(software engineering).

 ## What to do for average computer users? ##
 calculator.app.zip.
 Unzip it and use it on macos.
 It should work.